-The Amended Burnison Agreement provides that if there was a change of control and within 12 months Mr. Burnison's employment was terminated by us without cause or by Mr. Burnison for good reason (and in any event prior to the Retention Vesting Date), then we would provide him with the following: (1) his accrued compensation; (2) a pro rata portion of his target annual cash incentive award; (3) cash payments equal to the greater of (i) the sum of two times his current annual base salary and two times his target bonus, or (ii) the Retention Award; (4) for up to 18 months after termination, reimbursement of COBRA coverage premiums for him and his dependents for so long as such coverage is available under COBRA and for six months thereafter, reimbursement of a portion of the cost of healthcare coverage for him and his dependents; (5) vesting on the date of termination of all outstanding Time Vested Awards; (6) a pro rata award of performance shares (other than Synergy RSUs) based on the greater of the Company's actual performance and target performance and the number of days remaining in the performance period after a change in control; and (8) for Synergy RSUs, a pro rata award based on actual performance and the number of days Mr. Burnison was employed during the performance period and subsequent time-based vesting period plus an additional year (provided the number of days does not exceed the number of days in the performance period).
+The Burnison Employment Agreement provides that if there was a change of control and within 12 months Mr. Burnison's employment was terminated by us without cause or by Mr. Burnison for good reason (and in any event prior to the Retention Vesting Date), then we would provide him with the following: (1) his accrued compensation; (2) a pro rata portion of his target annual cash incentive award; (3) cash payments equal to the greater of (i) the sum of two times his current annual base salary and two times his target bonus, or (ii) the Retention Award; (4) for up to 18 months after termination, reimbursement of COBRA coverage premiums for him and his dependents for so long as such coverage is available under COBRA and for six months thereafter, reimbursement of a portion of the cost of healthcare coverage for him and his dependents; (5) vesting on the date of termination of all outstanding Time Vested Awards; (6) a pro rata award of performance shares based on the greater of the Company's actual performance and the number of days remaining in the performance period after a change in control; and (7) a pro rata award of performance shares based on target performance and the number of days remaining in the performance period after a change in control.

-Under the Amended Burnison Agreement, the severance benefits described above are conditioned on Mr. Burnison's execution and delivery of a general release and compliance with covenants relating to confidentiality, nonsolicitation, and noncompetition.
+Under the Burnison Employment Agreement, the severance benefits described above are conditioned on Mr. Burnison's execution and delivery of a general release and compliance with covenants relating to confidentiality, non-solicitation, and non-competition.

-Pi rior to a Change
+I Prior to a Change

-in C Control or More With in 12 Months
+in Control or More Wi thin 12 Months

-than 12 Months after a fter a Change
+than 12 Months after after a Change

-a Ch ange in Control iı n Control and
+hange in Control in Control and

-a nd Termination Termination
+and Termination Termination

-W ithout Cause or Witl hout Cause or Death or
+1 Without Cause or Wi thout Cause or Death or

-Gary D. Burnison Wi th Good Reason With Good Reason Disability
+Gary D. Burnison W ith Good Reason Wit h Good Reason Disability

-Equity/ECAP (excluding performance-based shares) \$ 1,950,515 \$ 4,559,764 \$ 4,559,764
+Equity/ECAP (excluding performance-based shares) \$ 2,240,307 \$ 2,912,003 \$ 2,912,003

-Performance-Based Shares (1) 17,625,797 18,561,205 18,561,205
+Performance-Based Shares (1) 3,733,485 3,733,485 3,733,485

 Base Salary 1,365,000

-Bonus 3,822,000 1,092,000 1,092,000
+Bonus (2) 2,730,000 1,092,000 1,092,000

-Retention Award - 5,000,000 5,000,000
+Retention Award 5,000,000 5,000,000

-Health Benefits 45,846 61,128 91,692 (2)
+Health Benefits 48,467 64,622 96,934 (3)

-TOTAL \$ 24,809,158 \$ 29,274,097 \$ 29,304,661
+TOTAL \$ 10,117,259 \$ 12,802,110 \$ 12,834,422

-(1) For the calculations above, if performance shares would vest based on actual Company performance, to the extent the applicable vesting period was still ongoing as of the end of fiscal 2018, it was assumed that the Company achieved target performance.
-With respect to Mr. Burnison's grants of performance shares for which the measurement period ended on April 30, 2018 (and vested on July 8, 2018), actual results were used in the calculations.
-With respect to Mr. Burnison's grant of performance shares for which the measurement period ended on April 30, 2018, the measurement period was assumed to have concluded prior to his termination for purposes of the table.
+(1) For the calculations above, if performance shares would vest based on actual Company performance, to the extent the applicable vesting period was still ongoing as of the end of fiscal 2020, it was assumed that the Company achieved target performance.
+With respect to Mr. Burnison's grants of performance shares for which the measurement period ended on April 30, 2020 (and vested on July 12, 2020), actual results were used in the calculations.
+With respect to Mr. Burnison's grant of performance shares for which the measurement period ended on April 30, 2020, the measurement period was assumed to have concluded prior to his termination for purposes of the table.